PopGenClustering/Clumppling/README.md

 Current version **v 1.0.2** (Last update: Aug 18, 2025)

+This README provides a quick-start guide for installation and use.
+See the [software manual](Clumppling_Manual.pdf) for full details.

 ## Feature Highlights

 - Flexible input parsing compatible with popular ancestry inference softwares like *STRUCTURE* and *ADMIXTURE*.